-Greenbelt, Maryland - Lucy Lynn Bradburn, age 43, of Ridge, Maryland, pleaded guilty today to mail fraud in connection with stealing $104,926 from
+Greenbelt, Maryland - Lucy Lynn Bradburn, age 43, of Ridge, Maryland, pleaded guilty today to mail fraud in connection with stealing $104,926 from her employer.

 The guilty plea was announced by United States Attorney for the District of Maryland Rod J. Rosenstein and Mark Clookie, Director of the Naval Criminal Investigative Service.

 According to Bradburn’s plea, Bradburn was employed by IAP World Services, Inc. as a senior accountant/supply administrator in its Patuxent River, Maryland office.
 Her responsibilities included requesting payments for vendor services or supplies.
 Bradburn would complete payment requests and transmit them to IAP’s corporate office in Cape Canaveral, Florida.
 The corporate office would then send payment directly to the vendor, or if special handling was requested, would mail a corporate check back to its Patuxent River office.

 From approximately November 2002 until December 2009, Bradburn prepared and signed at least 44 fictitious requests for payment to Sears for purported purchases by IAP at Sears.
 In fact, IAP had not made any of the purported purchases at Sears.
 At Bradburn’s request, IAP mailed the checks from the corporate office to the Patuxent River office.
 Bradburn used those checks to pay her personal Sears accounts.

 The total value of the 44 checks that Bradburn obtained was approximately $104,926.58.

 Bradburn faces a maximum sentence of 20 years in prison followed by five years of supervised release and a fine of $250,000.
 As part of her plea agreement, Bradburn agrees to pay $104,926.58 in restitution.
 U.S. District Judge Peter J. Messitte scheduled sentencing for February 24, 2011 at 9:30 a.m.